COVID-19

 The vaccine is safe and recommended for people with weakened immune systems.
 These people may get additional doses of updated COVID-19 vaccines.

 The vaccine is fully covered for people with insurance, including Medicare and Medicaid.
 It is also covered for uninsured and Medicaid-eligible children through the Vaccines for Children program.
-Un- and under-insured adults can get free COVID-19 vaccines through the Bridge Access program (which will end in August 2024).

 Side Effects